Student Travel Proposal

 The Committee bases its recommendations on the following:

 The Committee scores each proposal and presentation utilizing a score sheet.
-Funding decisions may be appealed to the Associate Vice President for Student Engagement and Wellness for reconsideration in special situations.
+Funding decisions may be appealed to the Director of Student Activities for reconsideration in special situations.

 |For Conferences In:||Proposal is Due:|